-Travel from the heart of Sweden up to the Arctic Circle, with stops for bears, berries and wild swimming.
-Ben Love takes the trip.
+BEN LOVE takes a trip on the Inlandsbanan, travelling from the heart of Sweden to the Arctic Circle, with unscheduled stops for bears, berries and wild swimming…

-Snaking through the interior of Sweden, the 800-mile railway line was finished in 1937 and was mainly used to transport timber and iron ore to the south.
-Yet with the growth in road transport it became redundant and in 1992 the line was mothballed.
-However, local communities along the route have worked together to run the company as a passenger service from mid June to the end of August.
+Snaking through the interior of Sweden, the eight hundred-mile railway line was completed in 1937 and mainly used to transport timber and iron ore to the south.
+Yet with the growth in road transport it was made redundant and in 1992 the line was mothballed.
+Local communities along the route, however, have worked together to run the company as a passenger service from mid June to the end of August.

 There are two sections: one north of Östersund, the other south.
 You could do both in two days though that would defeat the point of this wonderful line, where you can hop on and off at various stops.
-If you buy an Inlandsbanan card, you have unlimited train travel for 14 days.
+If you buy an Inlandsbanan card, you have unlimited train travel for fourteen days.
 Some of the stops are simply a sign and some steps in the middle of a forest, where passengers alight for hiking or fishing adventures.
 I get off at Bäckedal, a small stop on the outskirts of Sveg, because I’ve spotted a great place to camp and fish by the Ljusnan River.
-Sweden has a tradition called “every man’s right” that allows people to roam and camp pretty much anywhere; so that’s what I did.
+Sweden has a tradition called ällemansretten or ‘every man’s right’ that allows people to roam and camp pretty much anywhere they please; so that’s what I did.

 When the train stops at a little signpost saying that we have reached the Arctic Circle, we are absolutely in the middle of nowhere.
 Yet it seems perfectly normal to be climbing down from the train to stretch my legs on the track and to pick some berries.
 This slow train is a brilliant way to see a secret side of Sweden — a quirky and sociable way to reach this beautiful country’s wild heart.

 The Inlandsbanan runs from Kristinehamn to Gallivare.
-A 14-day travel card costs 1,995 krona (£169) and is valid from June 20 to August 28.
-Children aged 15 and under travel free when accompanied by an adult.
+A 14-day travel card costs 1,995 SEK (£169) and is valid from 20th June to 28th August.
+Children aged fifteen and under travel free when accompanied by an adult.

-In the north you can transfer to a sleeper train on the main east coast line back to Stockholm.
-You can also fly from Kiruna to Stockholm.
+In the north you can transfer to a sleeper train on the main east coast line back to Stockholm, or fly from Kiruna to Stockholm.

-British Airways has return flights to Stockholm Arlanda from about £60.
-The direct train from Arlanda to Mora costs from 265 SEK one way and takes three and a half hours
+British Airways has return flights to Stockholm Arlanda from 709 SEK (£60).
+The direct train from Arlanda to Mora costs from 265 SEK (£23) one way and takes three and a half hours.

 The highlight of a four-night holiday offered by Railbookers is a journey by train from Denmark’s capital to Sweden’s capital, crossing Europe’s longest combined road and railway bridge into Sweden at Malmö.
-The four-night trip is from £679pp, with hotels, flights and trains.
+The four-night trip starts at 8,030 SEK (£679) per person, including hotels, flights and trains.

-Ben Love is the author of Wild Guide Scandinavia, charting the best wild adventures in Sweden, Norway, Iceland and Denmark.
-He also writes for the Times.
+BEN LOVE is the author of Wild Guide Scandinavia, charting the best wild adventures in Sweden, Norway, Iceland and Denmark.